lordyabu/NeonNexus/README.md

 ## How to Play
 - Move your character using the arrow keys or gamepad.
-- Use the attack button to wield your laser sword against enemies.
+- Use the attack button to wield your sword against enemies.
 - Utilize the jump, dash, and sprint abilities to avoid hazards and navigate the level.

-## Installation
-(Provide detailed steps on how to install and run the game, including any necessary software or dependencies.)

 Enjoy playing "Neon Nexus: Shadows of Tomorrow" and immerse yourself in the cyberpunk future!